Anharmonicity and Coulomb pseudopotential effects on superconductivity in YH$_6$ and YH$_9$: Introduction

 However, in the case of yttrium hydrides, the overestimation of $T_c$ in various calculations remains unexplained.
 YH$_6$ and YH$_9$ have been synthesized in multiple independent experiments, achieving maximum $T_c$ of approximately 220 K and 240 K, respectively.
 While theoretical calculations reproduce the dome-shaped $T_c$-pressure relationship observed in experiments~\cite{YH9_phase}, they overestimate $T_c$ by at least 20~K~\cite{YH6_exp1,YH_exp2,YH_exp3,YH_the1}.
 For instance, experimental $T_c$ values for \textit{Im$\bar{3}$m} YH$_6$ at 165 GPa and \textit{P$6_3$/mmc} YH$_9$ at 255 GPa are significantly lower than those predicted using density functional perturbation theory (DFPT).
 Even incorporating anharmonic effects via SSCHA fails to fully account for the discrepancy in YH$_6$~\cite{YH6_exp1}, and no systematic analysis of anharmonicity has been conducted for YH$_9$~\cite{YH9_anhar}.

 In this paper, we present a first-principles study of anharmonic effects in yttrium hydride superconductors.
 To account for the anharmonicity and quantum fluctuations of hydrogen ions, we adopt the stochastic path-integral approach (SPIA) implemented with density functional theory (DFT)~\cite{SPIA,H_SPIA,H3S_SPIA}.
 SPIA is a non-perturbative approach that does not make assumptions about the nature of ion motion or the existence of an effective harmonic potential.
-Compared to SSCHA, SPIA has broader applicability.
-It has been successfully applied to metallic hydrogen liquid~\cite{SPIA}, anharmonic solid H$_3$S~\cite{H3S_SPIA}, superionic superconductor Li$_2$MgH$_{16}$~\cite{LMH_SPIA}, and hydrogen-deficient LaH$_{10-\delta}$~\cite{LaH10_SPIA}.
+Compared to SSCHA, SPIA offers broader applicability.
+It can be applied not only to solid systems~\cite{H3S_SPIA}, but also to systems with diffusive atoms, such as liquids~\cite{SPIA}, superionic solids~\cite{LMH_SPIA}, and systems with diffusive defects~\cite{LaH10_SPIA}.
 Using SPIA, we investigate the $T_c$ of YH$_6$ at 165 GPa and YH$_9$ at 255 GPa.
 We find that anharmonic effects significantly alter EPC parameters and increase the average phonon frequency, aligned with prior SSCHA findings.
 By properly taking into account the renormalization of the Coulomb pseudopotential due to frequency cutoff, which is neglected in earlier studies, we obtain $T_c$ values that closely match experimental observations for both compounds.
 This indicates that anharmonic effects are sufficient to explain the discrepancies between experimental and theoretical results in these systems.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:SPIA}, we give a brief introduction of SPIA for anharmonic solids.
 In Sec.~\ref{sec:SC}, we apply SPIA to study the superconductivity of YH$_6$ and YH$_9$.
 The computational details are provided in Sec.~\ref{sec:computation}.
 We then present the results of our calculations and compare them with prior studies in Sec.~\ref{sec:result}.
 The renormalization of the Coulomb pseudopotential is discussed in Sec.~\ref{sec:mustar}.
 Finally, we summarize our results in Sec.~\ref{sec:summary}.